Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 metaphors played an interesting/important role in their early formation stage).
-Although we still believe there may be more or less [opportunities](https://tinyurl.com/mpdhne4f) to extend it (such as [Quality-Diversity](https://tinyurl.com/3c5bzumz)) significantly, most of its *fundamental* algorithmic structures have been fixed/unchanged over the past 20 years, to some extents.
+Although we still believe there may be more or less [opportunities](https://tinyurl.com/mpdhne4f) to extend it (such as [Quality-Diversity](https://tinyurl.com/3c5bzumz)) significantly, most of its *fundamentally* algorithmic structures have been fixed/unchanged over the past 20 years, to some extents.
 For effectiveness and efficiency, ["leveraging (or learning) the statistical and computational structure of problem"](https://www.nowpublishers.com/article/Details/MAL-070) no matter *explicitly* or *implicitly* is now one of main research goals when desiging different EA versions, variants, and improvements for different kinds of **hard** problems (such as [EDA](),
 [CMA-ES](),